Settled Land Acts: Where powers conferred do not apply

 Section 56(1) provides that where there is a conflict between the provisions of a settlement and the provisions of the Act in relation to his powers where the settlement is more restrictive, the provisions of the Act will prevail.

-Note s.57 provides that nothing in the Acts prevent a settlor from conferring on the tenant for life any powers additional to those conferred by the act.
+Note: section 57 provides that nothing in the acts prevent a settlor from conferring on the tenant for life any powers additional to those conferred by the act.

 Controls

 Three controls were incorporated into the legislation to prevent the tenant for life abusing his powers:

 Regard to interests of other parties

 A s 53 tenant for life must "have regard to the interests of all parties entitled under the settlement."

 He is required to have regard to the interests of the beneficiaries but he is not the same as the usual trustee since he is always one of the beneficiaries.
 In Re Earl of Stamford and Warrington (1916) 1 Ch Younger J described the tenant for life as a "highly interested" trustee.

 "He may legitimately exercise his powers with some, but not of course, an exclusive regard for his own personal interests" – per Vaisey J in Re Boston's Will Trusts 1956 Ch 395.

 He is entitled to a certain measure of discretion, Wheelwright v.
 Walker [1883] 23 Ch.
 752 and Wheelwright v.
 Walker [1883] Weekly Reporter 912.

 Under s 37 of the 1882 Act the tenant for life has the power to sell heirlooms so long as he gets a court order – Re Earl of Radnor's Will Trusts 1890 45 Ch D402.

 Where land is involved the court will only intervene if the exercise of the power would financially affect the beneficiaries e.g. Re Earl Somers 1895 11 TLR 567.

 However where the financial loss is only speculative the court will not intervene as in Thomas v.
 Williams 1883 24 Ch D 558.

 One other situation where the courts will intervene is where the transaction is not bona fide or seems to involve an element of fraud, Middlemas v.
 Stevens (1901) 1 Ch.